elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-primary-types-of-macromolecules-and-what-are-their-basic-functions.md

 url: /learn/biotechnology/questions/what-are-the-primary-types-of-macromolecules-and-what-are-their-basic-functions
 score: -1.0
 related_article1:
-    id: 170968
+    id: 170957
-    title: What is the role of ATP in energy transfer within cells?
+    title: >-
+        How do excitation and emission filters function in fluorescence microscopy?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-atp-in-energy-transfer-within-cells
+    url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
 related_article2:
-    id: 170960
+    id: 170971
+    title: >-
-    title: What is the role of hydrogen bonds in molecular interactions?
+        What is the principle behind density gradient centrifugation, and how is it applied in molecular biology?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-hydrogen-bonds-in-molecular-interactions
+    url: /learn/biotechnology/questions/what-is-the-principle-behind-density-gradient-centrifugation-and-how-is-it-applied-in-molecular-biology
 related_article3:
-    id: 170967
+    id: 170966
-    title: How do nucleotides function as energy carriers in cells?
+    title: >-
+        What are the components of a nucleotide, and how do they contribute to the structure of nucleic acids?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
+    url: /learn/biotechnology/questions/what-are-the-components-of-a-nucleotide-and-how-do-they-contribute-to-the-structure-of-nucleic-acids
 related_article4:
-    id: 170957
+    id: 170966
-    title: How do excitation and emission filters function in fluorescence microscopy?
+    title: >-
+        What are the components of a nucleotide, and how do they contribute to the structure of nucleic acids?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
+    url: /learn/biotechnology/questions/what-are-the-components-of-a-nucleotide-and-how-do-they-contribute-to-the-structure-of-nucleic-acids
 related_article5:
-    id: 170969
+    id: 170967
-    title: How do non-covalent interactions contribute to protein conformation and molecular binding?
+    title: >-
+        How do nucleotides function as energy carriers in cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-noncovalent-interactions-contribute-to-protein-conformation-and-molecular-binding
+    url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
 ---

 &nbsp;